qgis/QGIS-Enhancement-Proposals/qep-406-markers-hashes-lines-extra-items.md

 ![](images/qep406/maptool.png)

 - User could select a map tool to add item **(1)**: `Left click` would generate a new marker at the given position.
 - User could select a map tool to select already created item to move/delete/rotate them **(2)**: This map tool would follow the principles described [here](https://github.com/qgis/QGIS-Enhancement-Proposals/blob/bbfc1046ff63394e423f2b3b960a99d6734b08b8/qep-344-copy-move-rotate-annotation-layers.md#2-selectmove-annotations) (except for the resize part).
 Pressing the `Del` button would delete selected markers.
+Extra items would be red highlighted so user could differenciate them from the line symbol layer regular non modifiable markers.

 ### Map tools